aiven/devportal/docs/tools/terraform/get-started.rst

     }

-5. Create a new file named ``variables.tf``.
+5. Create a file named ``variables.tf``.
 This is used to avoid including sensitive information in source control.

-Add the following code to define both the API token and the project name:
+Add the following code to declare the API token and project name variables:

 .. code:: terraform